 - foreigners with a valid residence card

 - officials and agents on a United Nations laissez-passer

 - anyone born in Haiti and holding a foreign passport.

-Crossing the land border from Dominican Republic requires visitors to pay a tourist fee of US $10 upon arrival, payable in US dollars cash only.
+Crossing the land border from Dominican Republic requires visitors to pay a tourist fee upon arrival, payable in US dollars cash only.

-If you are considering going to Haiti to undertake volunteer work ensure appropriate arrangements for placement prior to arrival in Haiti.
+If you're considering going to Haiti to undertake volunteer work, make arrangements for a placement prior to arrival in Haiti.
 Finding a placement with a charity in Haiti on arrival is usually not possible.

-If you are travelling to Haiti through the United States, or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
-Check your visa requirements with the nearest US
+If you’re travelling or transiting through the United States, you must meet US entry requirements.
+Check your visa requirements with the nearest US US

 Consulate well in advance of your travel.
 Read our travel advice for the